kxrxh/GoLoom/README.md

 # GoLoom
-It's a simple golang library, which provide different collections and usefull functions.
+It's a simple golang library, which provide different collections and useful functions.

 **Basically, I wrote it for myself, but if you want, you can use it too.**

 ## What has already been done: